gideonibemerejr/SEI-CC-2/work/w02/d1/01-css-flexbox-grid.md

 - As a front-end developer, you will be required to precisely layout the elements on web pages.

-- Prior to Flexbox & CSS Grid, laying the parts of a web page from basic navigation headers to complex full-page layouts has not been as straightforward as it could be - Flexbox & Grid, however, are game changers.
+- Prior to Flexbox & CSS Grid, laying out the parts of a web page from basic navigation headers to complex full-page layouts has not been as straightforward as it could be - Flexbox & Grid, however, are game changers.

 - The capabilities of Flexbox & CSS Grid complement each other and using both side-by-side and even nesting one within the other is possible.